BY STEINAR MORLAND

 The first issue is map data.
 Not many universities have indoor map data available for staff and students to use for wayfinding, even if it represents a far larger problem than wayfinding between buildings.
-However, these data are available in the technical floor plans of the university.
+However, this data is available from the technical floor plans of the university.
 There are companies, like MazeMap, who strip down all unnecessary data to provide digital and searchable indoor maps from these floor plans.

 With the map data issue solved, indoor positioning is next.
-As you probably know, GPS does not work well indoors because GPS signals do not walk through walls equally well as ghosts.
+As you probably know, GPS does not work well indoors because GPS signals do not walk through walls as well as ghosts!
 The signals get weak, and the positioning service has too low accuracy to be of any real help.
 However, there are several ways to utilize the sophisticated hardware of smartphones to get better positioning.

 The simplest solution is using the existing WiFi infrastructure.
 For devices that are connected to the WiFi network, it is possible to triangulate the device's position indoors by comparing the WiFi signal strength from different WiFi access points.
-Similarly, BLE beacons can be placed densely throughout the buildings to provide an accurate position of phones having enabled Bluetooth.
-One can also measure the magnetic fields in all floors of buildings to get positioning through sensors in smartphones identifying exactly where they are located within the measured area.
+Similarly, BLE beacons can be placed densely throughout the buildings to provide an accurate position of phones that have Bluetooth enabled.
+One can also measure the magnetic fields in all floors of the buildings to get positioning through sensors in smartphones identifying exactly where they are located within the measured area.
 There are several possibilities, and in later blog posts we will discuss the advantages and disadvantages of all these.